dwarvesf/newsletter-digest/README.md

 1. Ensure all dependencies are correctly installed.
 2. Verify that the `.env` and `config.yaml` files are properly configured.
 3. Check the `newsletter_bot.log` file for any error messages or warnings.
+4. If using Docker, ensure the container is running and ports are correctly mapped.
+5. Use the health check endpoint to verify the application's status.

 For further assistance, please contact the project maintainer.